graveja0/modeling-health-insurance/README.md

 Microsimulation models used by the CBO and by others to produce these estimates draw on economic theory and on a large and growing literature evaluating past state and federal reform efforts.
-Yet while modelers derive many model inputs from this shared evidence base, models differ greatly in their structure, underlying data sources and assumptions.
+Yet while modelers derive many inputs from this shared evidence base, the evidence is uncertain & not in uniform agreement.
+Moreover, models also differ in their structure, underlying data sources and assumptions.
 Not surprisingly, these models often produce widely varying projections of the same policy alternative.